 The Rich Man and Lazarus

 Jesus gives an example of a Rich man and a beggar named Lazarus, who used to beg at his gate every day.
 Both died and while Lazarus went to heaven the rich man was languishing in hell.
-From hell the rich man called out to Abraham asking for pity as he was being tormented in the fire.
+From hell, the rich man called out to Abraham asking for pity as he was being tormented in the fire.
 When he was denied all assistance, the rich man realized that his family were still alive and wanted to save them from this plight.
 He wanted Lazarus to go to them as he thought that ‘people will surely listen to someone who came back from the dead.’

 Jesus used this parable as a warning to his audience and also as a sign for his followers.
-Even after Jesus conquered grave and rose on the third day, the Pharisees tried their best to cover up the resurrection story (Matthew 28:11-15).
+Even after Jesus conquered the grave and rose on the third day, the Pharisees tried their best to cover up the resurrection story (Matthew 28:11-15).
 They had made up their minds about Jesus and any number of miracles or supernatural events would not convince them.

 We always choose what we want to believe.
 People have been denying Jesus’ resurrection since day one.
 Even the teachings of Jesus is misinterpreted by different denominations to suit their rhetoric.
-Some famous one liners by Jesus are taken literally like ‘Go baptize everyone in my name’ and some are interpreted as figuratively like ‘Go give your wealth to the poor and follow me’.
-Let us look to Jesus and understand the true meaning of his words and repent, rather than letting our hearts being calloused like that of the Pharisees who tried to cover up God’s greatest gift.
+Some famous one-liners by Jesus are taken literally like ‘Go baptize everyone in my name’ and some are interpreted as figuratively like ‘Go give your wealth to the poor and follow me’.
+Let us look to Jesus and understand the true meaning of his words and repent, rather than letting our hearts be calloused like that of the Pharisees who tried to cover up God’s greatest gift.